 - Duration: 4-8 weeks

-- Apply 1-2% GHK-Cu serum directly to skin over the injury
+- Apply 1-2% GHK-Cu serum directly over the injury

 - Twice daily, morning and evening